FriedbergLab/GOThresher/README.md

 1. ```$ gothresher -cprot 100 -i ExampleData/goa_exampleYeast.gaf ExampleData/goa_exampleDicty.gaf -a C -WCTHRESHp 2 -recal 1```

 This command reads two input files - one for yeast and the other for dicty.
-The `-a C` only selects the annotations which are "CCO".
+The `-a C` selects the annotations which are only "CCO".
 The `-WCTHRESHp` argument specifies that the Wyatt Clark Threshold is a 2 percentile, which means all annotations having a Wyatt Clark Information content below 2% will be removed.
-Instead of providing a percentage value, one can also provide a threshold value using the argument `-WCTHRESH`.
+Instead of providing a percentage value, user can also provide a threshold value using the argument `-WCTHRESH`.
 In addition to that, those annotations will be removed which have been annotated by references that have annotated more than 100 proteins in a single paper.
 The output will be saved in the current directory.
 It is necessary to have `-recal 1` in this command since the GO Term to IC mapping has not been created yet.
 Subsequent runs for the same data with different threshold values is possible without providing the argument `-recal`, however for new data files, use `-recal 1`.
-This command will generate 3 output files.
-One each for the two organisms and the third one is where both the organisms are combined.
+This command will generate 3 output files - one file each for the two organisms, and the third one is a file where annotations for both the organisms are combined into a single file.

 2. ```$ gothresher -i ExampleData/goa_exampleYeast.gaf ExampleData/goa_exampleDicty.gaf -a C P -PLTHRESHp 30 -e EXPEC IBA -odir ExampleData/output -single 1```

-This command will read from two input files, select CCO and BPO annotations.
-Further, it will choose only those annotations which have been made experimentally or have been annotated computationally as "IBA" (Inferred from Biological aspect of Ancestor).
+This command will reads two input files, select "CCO" and "BPO" annotations.
+Further, it will choose only those annotations which have been made experimentally "EXPEC" or have been annotated computationally as "IBA" (Inferred from Biological aspect of Ancestor).
 In addition to that it will discard all annotations which have a Phillip Lord information content less than 30%.
-Instead of providing a percentage value one can also provide a threshold value using the argument `-PLTHRESH`.
-The final output will be put inside the `data/output` directory.
-You can include non existent paths.
+Instead of providing a percentage value user can also provide a threshold value using the argument `-PLTHRESH`.
+The final output will be generated inside the `data/output` directory.
+User can include non existent paths.
 The program will attempt to create the folders if required permissions are present.
-This will lead to only one file, since the `-single 1` argument has been provided, which will contain all the selected annotations from both the organisms.
+This will lead to only one output file, since the `-single 1` argument has been provided, which will contain all the selected annotations from both the organisms.

 3. ```$ gothresher -cattn 1000 -i ExampleData/goa_exampleYeast.gaf ExampleData/goa_exampleDicty.gaf -a C P -einv COMPEC -pref testing -selrefinv Reactome```

-This command will read from two input files, select "CCO" and "BPO" annotations.
+This command will read two input files, select "CCO" and "BPO" annotations.
 Further, it will discard those annotations which have been made computationally.
 The program further filters out all annotations made by "Reactome".
 All files will be prefixed with the